AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `DragonTracker.GUITimer:new` : To create a new instance of FlyTimer.
+* `LibDragonWorldEvent.GUITimer:new` : To create a new instance of FlyTimer.
 There are one instance by dragon.
-* `DragonTracker.GUITimer:disable` : Disable the timer; Override the parent function to call the function `Dragon:onLanded()`.
+* `LibDragonWorldEvent.GUITimer:disable` : Disable the timer; Override the parent function to call the function `Dragon:onLanded()`.
-* `DragonTracker.GUITimer.update` : Callback function on timer.
+* `LibDragonWorldEvent.GUITimer.update` : Callback function on timer.
 Called each 1sec in dragons zone.
 Check if the dragon fly or not.

 ### Zone.lua